gradle/native-samples/README.md

 Each sample build is listed below with a bit of information related to the features of Gradle that are demonstrated in that build.
-Each samples are functionally the same for both Swift and C++ language.
+Each samples are functionally the same for both Swift and C++ languages.

 ### Xcode support